 Use by women

-As mentioned earlier, steroids are derivatives of the male hormone known as testosterone.
+As mentioned earlier, steroids are derivatives of the male hormone known as testosterone aka legal steroids.
 When women take these steroids, they may start developing male like characteristics including; a deep and masculine voice, masculine body structures, baldness, increase in the presence of bodily hair and changes in their reproductive health.
 The women may have problems conceiving, carrying pregnancies to term and even producing enough milk to nurse their children.
-Other risks include increased probability of high blood pressure, cardiovascular diseases, liver abnormalities, brast cancer, endometriosis, extreme cases of hormonal imbalance and conditions that may result from the imbalance amongst others.
+Other risks include increased probability of high blood pressure, cardiovascular diseases, liver abnormalities, breast cancer, endometriosis, extreme cases of hormonal imbalance and conditions that may result from the imbalance amongst others.

 Prolonged use of steroids may lead to an addiction that may prove hard to get over.
 But are all steroid users at risk of getting addicted?
 There are many factors that dictate whether or not one can get addicted to any drug or steroid.
 For example, if there are members of the family that have had drug addiction problems or you may have struggled with other forms of drugs, you may be at risk of steroid addiction.

 Addiction symptoms include: impaired performance in anything without the use of steroids, cravings, requiring higher quantities of the steroid to achieve effects that you could achieve with a lower dosage before and withdrawal like symptoms when you have not used steroids in a while.
 Once you start experiencing these, it is prudent to visit a rehabilitation centre to get help before it gets worse.
 Remember that addiction and dependence may also recur and therefore those who have had an addiction should avoid using steroids in entirety.

 What does research say?